-We’ve gathered 28 themes with every style of Christmas tree decorations.
-Stretch your creative muscles this year by trying out something new!
+We’ve made a list of every style of Christmas tree decorations.
+Stretch your creative muscles this year by trying out something new with the Christmas tree themes below.

 1. Let It Snow